xing-liu123/Dev-Assessment/README.md

   - Response:
     - **Status 200 (Success):** If we are able to retrieve the users/animals/training logs
     - **Status 500**: For any other errors
-  - **Note:** These endpoints must implement ObjectId-based pagination
+  - **Note:** These endpoints must implement pagination -- ideally using the document IDs or some other property that has natural ordering (i.e. take a look at approach 2 in this [article](https://www.codementor.io/@arpitbhayani/fast-and-efficient-pagination-in-mongodb-9095flbqr) if you are using MongoDB)

 ## Level 3: Hard